 3.6 Necessary tools and techniques for the study

 This thesis work is based on financial as well as statistical analysis.
-Some major tools and techniques applied for making the thesis work more presentable are briefly considered below analysis technique is applied for financial analysis of total commercial banking system and sampled banks in this unit.
-An arithmetical relationship between two figures is known as ratio.
-It is computed by dividing one item of relationship with the other.
-Ratio simply means one number expressed in terms of another.
+Some major tools and techniques applied for making the thesis work more presentable are briefly considered below.

 3.6.1 Financial analysis (Ratio Analysis)